Children’s ADHD Assessments in Northern Sydney

 • Difficulty waiting for turns

-These signs often appear in spaces where calm behaviour is expected.
+These behaviours often appear in spaces where calm behaviour is expected.
 They can also affect social interactions, as impulsive replies or difficulty with pauses may create problems with peers.

-Both groups of signs reflect how adhd symptoms change with age, environment, and expectations at school or home.
+Both groups of symptoms reflect how ADHD symptoms change with age, environment, and expectations at school or home.

 The ADHD Assessment Process for Children